Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 #### 🌟 Breed Bonus System

-The system includes special bonuses for breeds with advantageous characteristics:
+Also includes special bonuses for breeds with advantageous characteristics:

 1. **Longevity Bonus (up to +5%)**
    - Breeds with above-average lifespan